-The Assessment and Evaluation office is responsible for implementing all aspects of curricular evaluation for required course and experiences in the M.D. program and for supporting the Curriculum Evaluation Subcommittee.
+The Office of Education Quality Improvement is responsible for implementing all aspects of curricular evaluation for required course and experiences in the M.D. program and for supporting the Curriculum Evaluation Subcommittee.
 This includes:

 - Design of all instructor and course surveys

 - Scheduling of all instructor and course surveys

 - Administration of all instructor and course surveys

 - Administration of all student focus groups

 - Implementation of program evaluation methods for phases and new elements of the curriculum